eic/epic-analysis/tutorial/README.md

 # Tutorials:

 Each of these examples has two macros:
-  - analysis macro, to run an `Analysis` class, which will analyze simulated data in an event loop, and generate a variety of output data structures
+  - analysis macro, to run an `Analysis`-derived class, which will analyze simulated data in an event loop, and generate a variety of output data structures
   - postprocessor macro, to process the output from the analysis macro,